Andrewij21/simple-quiz-game/README.md

 # simple-quiz-game
-Just a simple python project practice :)
+Just a simple quiz game with python :)